katur/eegi/README.md

 Python version is listed in [runtime.txt](runtime.txt).

-Package dependencies, including Django itself, are listed in [requirements.txt](requirements.txt).
+Python package dependencies, including Django, are listed in [requirements.txt](requirements.txt).
 These should be [pip](https://pypi.python.org/pypi/pip)-installed into a fresh [Python virtual environment](http://virtualenv.readthedocs.org/)